 Necks are particularly vulnerable to injury and, to make things worse, many people sit at computers all day, have bad posture, or regularly place their bodies in awkward positions, such as leaning over a laptop or hauling heavy bags.

-Neck pain affects many people because the neck is a delicate part of our body and exposed to stress and injury.
+This pain affects many people because the neck is a delicate part of our body and exposed to stress and injury.
 Luckily, much of the pain can be helped by acupuncture, especially if you seek treatment quickly.
-I looked up “pain in the neck” and the dictionary describes the phrase as applicable to a person who is a nuisance, disagreeable, or bothersome – sounds about right
+We looked up “pain in the neck” and the dictionary describes the phrase as applicable to a person who is a nuisance, disagreeable, or bothersome – sounds about right.